Building Better Boards Grant

 Funding uses: Training / Capacity Building

-Location of project: Counties in Illinois: Champaign County, Coles County, Douglas County, Edgar County, Ford County, Iroquois County, Moultrie County, Piatt County, Vermillion County, Indiana Expand all
+Location of project: Counties in Illinois: Champaign County, Coles County, Douglas County, Edgar County, Ford County, Iroquois County, Moultrie County, Piatt County, Vermillion County, Indiana Show all

 The Community Foundation of East Central Illinois is committed to raising the capacity of nonprofit organizations and their boards.
 By doing this, we feel that not only will the organizations with which we work be more effective, they will also be able to provide better service to their clients.
 Additionally, the donors will feel an increased level of confidence in the operation and efficacy of these organizations.
 Over time, a large cadre of exceptional board members will benefit our area.